Sea-Tac International Airport (SEA)

 BALLPARK CHASERS VACATION?

 Unfortunately, T-Mobile Park is the lone Major League Baseball stadium in the Northwest.
 Therefore, make this trip a quick 3-day weekend getaway and see a couple of Mariner games.
 If you go with a rental car, the Tacoma Rainers and Everett Aquasox are a short drive away for some good Minor League baseball.
-The Rainers play at newly renovated Cheney Stadium; a 40 minute drive South of Seattle.
-The Aquasox play at Everett Memorial Stadium; a 30 minute drive North of Seattle.
+The Rainers play at newly renovated Cheney Stadium; a 40-minute drive South of Seattle.
+The Aquasox play at Everett Memorial Stadium; a 30-minute drive North of Seattle.
+A little further away is Scotia Bank ballpark, in Vancouver, Canada.
+The Vancouver Canadians are Class A Short Season Affiliate of the Toronto Blue Jays.
+Don't forget your passport!

 Last updated by Ballpark Chasers.